marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt-luks.markdown

 ```

 After umounting /mnt/gentoo/boot, /mnt/gentoo/proc,
-/mnt/gentoo and rebooting the machine, the initrd should ask for the password of
+/mnt/gentoo and rebooting the machine, the initrd should prompt for the password of
 the encrypted volume and then mount the root filesystem.
 <hr width="30%" style="margin-bottom:20px;margin-top:20px"/>
 <ul class="references">